tonethar/IGME-330-Master/notes/demo-web-audio-1.md

 				The array of data we get back is 1/2 the size of the sample rate */

-		// create a new array of 8-bit integers (0-255)
+		// 9 - create a new array of 8-bit integers (0-255)
 		// https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array
 		let data = new Uint8Array(NUM_SAMPLES/2); // OR analyserNode.frequencyBinCount

-		// populate the array with the frequency data
+		// 10 - populate the array with the frequency data
-		// notice these arrays are passed "by reference" analyserNode.getByteFrequencyData(data);
+		// notice these arrays are passed *by reference* analyserNode.getByteFrequencyData(data);

-		// Let's visualize the audio data in an HTML table (lame!) let htmlR1="<tr>";
+		// 11 - Let's visualize the audio data in an HTML table (lame!) let htmlR1="<tr>";
 		let htmlR2="<tr>";
 		let index = 0;